eguevara/JavaTraining/notes/oracleTraining.md

 * modulus It can be used on floating points operands also.
 For example, 5.5 % 3 = 2.5
 * && and || operate only on booleans.
 * & can have integral as well as boolean operands.
 ---
+* Note that none of the parameters is a String so conversion to String will not happen.
+The following are the error messages given by the compiler.
+* 3. Expand the += operator as: k = k + 3 + ++k; from (k += 3 + ++k;)
+* Neither the switch expression nor the case labels can be of type boolean.
+* Note that both equals() and hashCode() methods can be overridden by the programmer so you can't say anything about what they will return without looking at the code.
+* Code 3 is invalid because a switch statement must have a body.
+The body may even be empty as shown in Code 4.
+* All operands of type byte, char or short are promoted AT LEAST to an int before performing mathematical operations.
+If one of the operands is larger than an int then the other one is promoted to the same type.
+Note that System.out.println((float)5/4); will print 1.25.
+If you remove the explicit cast (float), it will print 1.
+* x is an int and int is perfectly valid. long, double, boolean, and float are not valid.
+* a += (a =4) is same as a = a + (a=4).

 * 4 Section 4
     - Introduction to Arrays, One-Dimensisoanl Arrays